 Aims of the Association

-The promotion and understanding of local authority and voluntary housing advice services and housing advice and options in general.
+- The promotion and understanding of local authority housing advice and housing needs services.

-To promote good practice in housing advice and options services.
+- To promote good practice in housing needs services

 AHAS is a not for profit unincorporated association.
 AHAS does not levy any membership fees.
-AHAS' income derives from its conferences and all profits are channelled into its activities.
+AHAS’ income derives from its conferences, seminars and training and all income is channelled into its activities.

-AHAS is managed by an elected executive who manage housing advice and options services.
-The executive is assisted by a coordinator.
+AHAS is managed by an elected executive who may co-opt others who manage and direct housing needs services.
+The executive is assisted by a coordinator

-AHAS is open to all statutory and directly contracted services whose primary and main function is the provision of housing advice and options to
+AHAS is open to all statutory and directly contracted services whose primary and main function is the provision of housing need advice to the public.

-Although London based AHAS representatives come from all over England to attend meetings.
+Although London based AHAS representatives come from all over England to attend meetings it is now attracting a wider out of London audience since moving its meetings online.
 AHAS believes that there are centres of excellence in very small authorities and that we can all learn from each other.